COSC3020/parallel-mergesort-nataliesleight/README.md

 It may help to consider the DAG of the parallel program.

+### Testing

+The testing for this code is a little unconventional.
+My code first tests for input size of 0 or 1, returning the array for assertion of correct value outside.
+For others, they call the function with their array and an integer I used to assert it with the right value.
+This is done in the '.then' callback function.
+An if statment is used to check which assertion to use.

 ### Sources

 I references this link for my mergesort implementation: https://www.geeksforgeeks.org/merge-sort/#